+This is work in progress that we started few years back.
 This involves making the decision making process as transparent as possible.
 We want our constituents to know not only the decisions we make but also the process through which we reach the decision.
-Therefore, I will work to make sure both work session and public hearing is video streamed live through HCTV and through suitable social media platform such as Facebook.
+Therefore, I worked with the council to make sure both the work session and public hearing were video streamed live through HCTV and the video recording were available afterwards.

 We will also make sure the town processes and information are transparent and easily accessible to people.

+There is another work in progress and needs continuity.
 There are many guidelines, ordinances and regulations in the town which are less relevant than when they were initially adopted.
 It’s time to conduct independent studies as well as surveys to find out how these guidelines and ordinances can be updated or amended to better serve the current needs.
-This includes zoning ordinances, HPRB guidelines and many others.
+This includes zoning ordinances, HDRB guidelines and many others.

 With the Silver Line Metro coming, the developments including the Herndon Transit-Oriented Core (HTOC) and Transit Related Growth (TRG) area serve both the biggest opportunities as well as the biggest challenges.
 How we define and inspire growth in this area translates into long term fiscal viability/sustainability.
 By attracting businesses and employers, by providing diverse housing options to people and thus by collecting more revenues for the town, we can, in turn, invest in the neighborhood by enriching quality of life through various services we can offer.

 We’ve updated the masterplan adding more projects in the pipeline to add more sidewalks, making sidewalks ADA compliant and encouraging walkability and bikeability.
 Connecting the town to the Silverline